 In 2015, Sylvers collaborated with Dâm-Funk on his third album Invite The Light.
 Sylvers once served as a mentor to Dâm-Funk in the early 90's.

 In 2017, Leon wrote and produced a single for Shalamar entitled the Real Thing.

-Currently, Leon has partnered with LA International Records and is producing a new album for Top 10 Billboard Recording Artist Nikkole.
+Currently, Leon has partnered with LA International Records and has produced a new album for Top 10 Billboard Recording Artist Nikkole.
 The first single from the forthcoming album will be released on 9.24.21 at all digital outlets.
-The new album features songs penned by himself along with Nikkole, Leon Sylvers IV, Ray Parker, Jr., among many talented collaborators.
+The new album features songs penned by Leon along with Nikkole, Aaron G. West, Leon Sylvers IV, Ray Parker, Jr., DAM-FUNK, Thundercat among many talented collaborators.